doudoudedi/hackEmbedded/README.md

 >In the process of penetration and vulnerability mining of embedded devices, many problems have been encountered.
 One is that some devices do not have telnetd or ssh services to obtain an interactive shell，Some devices are protected by firewall and cannot be connected to it in the forward direction Reverse_shell is required, and the other is that memory corruption vulnerabilities such as stack overflow are usually Null bytes are truncated, so it is more troublesome to construct reverse_shellcode, so this tool was developed to exploit the vulnerability.
 This tool is developed based on the PWN module and currently uses the python2 language，**Has been updated to python3**

 ## fuction

 This tool is embedded in the security test of the device.
 There are two main functions:

 1. Generate **backdoor programs** of various architectures.
-The backdoor program is packaged in shellless pure shellcode and is smal，Pure static backdoor .**Armv5, Armv7, Armv8, mipsel, mips，mips64，mipsel64，powerpc, powerpc64，sparc,sparc64  are now supported, and they are still being updated**
+The backdoor program is packaged in shellless pure shellcode and is smal，Pure static backdoor .**Armv5, Armv7, Armv8, mipsel, mips，mips64，mipsel64，powerpc, powerpc64，sparc,sparc64  are now supported, and they are still being updated** (PS:bash support is added to the reverse shell after version 0.3.1).
+If the backdoor of the reverse shell is generated with the - power parameter, the reverse shell will continue to be generated on the target machine)
 2. Generate **reverse_shell shellcode** of various architectures during the exploit process, and no null bytes, which facilitates the exploitation of memory corruption vulnerabilities on embedded devices. **Armv5, Armv7, Armv8, mipsel, mips, mips64, mipsel64, powerpc, powerpc64，sparc  are now supported, and they are still being updated**

-3. Fixed some bugs that the reverse_shellcode and reverse_backdoor **ports were selected too big**, and **added the function of generating bindshell with specified ports and passwords under x86 and x64**，**and beautified the generation process****（This feature will be updated to various architectures）**
-    Add support armvelv7_bind_shell(2022.10.27)，

-4. Removed the generation sleep time of shellcode, and added mips_ bind_ Shell, reverse of x86 and x64 small end_ shell_ Backdoor, the mips that are expected to be interrupted by mips_ bind_ Shell, which solves the error of password logic processing in the bindshell in mips，Joined aarch64_ bind_ shell
+3. Generate bind of various architectures bind_Shell file.

-5. Support command line generation backdoor and shell code, Strong anti hunting ability,characterized by light, small, efficient and fast
+4. Support command line generation backdoor and shell code, Strong anti hunting ability,characterized by light, small, efficient and fast

-6. The learning function of the device model is added.
-After establishing the relationship between the model and arch, the target content is generated again.
-You only need to specify the model

-7. CVE retrieval function is added and CVE retrieval is backed up

-8. Improved x86, x64, armebv5, reverse_ shellcode and reverse_ shell_ file

-9. Improved the file generation process, directory designation and file replacement

-10. Improved support for MacOS systems

 ## install